Graduate Assistant Handbook

 It is expected that graduate assistants will meet their assigned responsibilities in a professional manner.
 If for any reason they are ill or unable to carry out these responsibilities, they are expected to notify the faculty or staff mentor and the department head immediately.
 Appointed graduate assistants do not have the benefit of paid sick leave.
 If protracted periods of illness or absence exist, the department maintains the responsibility to make recommendations that the assistant withdraw from the assistantship so that your assigned responsibilities are met.
 Because the appointment to a graduate assistantship does not provide the individual with employment rights, missed time is expected to be made up at the discretion of the departments.

 Departments hold disciplinary oversight for those assistants who do not meet assigned responsibilities.
-The dean of Graduate Studies will be notified by the appropriate department head when a graduate assistant fails to meet assigned responsibilities and can have input to the disciplinary process.
+The Assistant Provost of Graduate Education and Research will be notified by the appropriate department head when a graduate assistant fails to meet assigned responsibilities and can have input to the disciplinary process.

 Types of Graduate Assistants